zama-ai/concrete/docs/core-features/bit_extraction.md

 # Bit Extraction
+This document provides an overview of the bit extraction feature in **Concrete**, including usage examples, limitations, and performance considerations.

+## Overview
-Some applications require directly manipulating bits of integers.
-Concrete provides a bit extraction operation for such applications.

-Bit extraction is capable of extracting a slice of bits from an integer.
-Index 0 corresponds to the lowest significant bit.
-The cost of this operation is proportional to the highest significant bit index.
+Bit extraction could be useful in some applications that require directly manipulating bits of integers.
+Bit extraction allows you to extract a specific slice of bits from an integer, where index 0 corresponds to the least significant bit (LSB).
+The cost of this operation increases with the index of the highest significant bit you wish to extract.

 {% hint style="warning" %}
 Bit extraction only works in the `Native` encoding, which is usually selected when all table lookups in the circuit are less than or equal to 8 bits.
 {% endhint %}

+## Extracting a specific bit

 ```python
 from concrete import fhe